 Unfortunately, caffeine can have toxic effects on your brain and may cause anxiety and depression.

 When you use it constantly, it becomes a daily necessity.
 Your body starts to make it fundamental to functioning.
 Because of this, when there is an absence of caffeine, your serotonin levels fall.
 This causes anxiety, irritability, and a lack of concentration.

 This is a bad habit that you should quit as soon as possible.

 Today, people consume an average of 16 tablespoons of sugar per day.
 Eating foods that have too much sugar is one of the worst habits for your health.

 The main thing sugar does is affect your serotonin levels.
 Serotonin is, at its base, a hormone that regulates several bodily functions.
-These include: